 That means your Folic Acid and Vitamin B12 are still critical at this point and throughout your pregnancy.
 Other prenatal nutrients such as Calcium, Magnesium and Zinc are also required by those tiny little cells for hundreds of cellular processes to take place like immune function, energy production and making DNA.

 If you were previously taking extra antioxidants, you can scale back.
-For example, if you were taking extra doses of CoQ10, like Bird&Be’s Extra Egg Health Boost (the large brown capsule that can be added to The Power Prenatal for Females), you can set that aside.
-Finish up your box of The Power Prenatal for Females and then switch to The Prenatal Essentials for Females.
+For example, if you were taking extra doses of CoQ10, like Bird&Be’s Extra Egg Health Boost (the large brown capsule that can be added to The Powers for Females), you can set that aside.
+Finish up your box of The Powers for Females and then switch to The Essentials for Females.

 Are pineapples good for fertility?